 It is almost impossible not to suffer from some level of depression when suffering from fibromyalgia.
-The connection between fibromyalgia and depression is very real.
-Studies show that those with fibromyalgia are about three times more prone to depression than someone without fibromyalgia.
+The connection between fibromyalgia and depression is genuine.
+Studies show that those with fibromyalgia are about three times more prone to depression than those without fibromyalgia.

 No one knows the exact reason for the link.
-It could be that the same changes or abnormalities in the nervous system and brain chemistry which make a person more sensitive to pain also causes them to be more prone to depression.
+It could be that the same changes or abnormalities in the nervous system and brain chemistry, which make a person more sensitive to pain, also cause them to be more prone to depression.

 Even if this is not the case, the simple reality of having to live as a fibromyalgia sufferer is certain to cause intense feelings of negative emotion.
 Feeling sad or low is a normal reaction to the pain and other symptoms of fibromyalgia.

-It is very difficult to maintain a positive attitude when you go to bed at night in pain, wake in pain, and know that there will possibly be more pain during the day, all seemingly without apparent cause.
-It is disheartening having to rely on pain relievers just to make it through the day.
+It is tough to maintain a positive attitude when you go to bed at night in pain, wake in pain, and know that there will possibly be more pain during the day, all seemingly without apparent cause.
+It is disheartening having to rely on pain relievers to make it through the day.

-For a fibromyalgia sufferer already dealing with low energy levels and loss of pleasure in formerly enjoyable activities, this chronic sadness can manifest in feelings of guilt, worthlessness and even thoughts of death.
+People with Fibromyalgia already dealing with low energy levels and loss of pleasure in formerly enjoyable activities; this chronic sadness can manifest in feelings of guilt, worthlessness, and even thoughts of death.

-The constant stress of living with symptoms of fibromyalgia can cause your nervous system to become overloaded with a range of overwhelming feelings including anxiety, anger and guilt.
-Ultimately this can and very often results in depression.
+The constant stress of living with fibromyalgia symptoms can cause your nervous system to become overloaded with a range of overwhelming feelings, including anxiety and anger.
+Ultimately this can and very often results in feeling depressed.

-It is important that you gain control over symptoms of depression associated with fibromyalgia.
-Most people diagnosed with depression are encouraged to look for the cause of their depression – if you have been diagnosed with fibromyalgia you already know the cause.
+It's vital to gain control over depression associated with fibromyalgia.
+Most people diagnosed with depression are encouraged to look for the cause of their depression – if you have been diagnosed with fibromyalgia, then most likely, you already know the cause.

 Feelings of depression are valid symptoms of fibromyalgia.
-When discussing your range of symptoms with your health care provider don’t gloss over them, or focus only on the physical effects.
-This will help the doctor to better suggest methods of treatment that are right for you.
+When discussing your range of symptoms with your health care provider, please don’t gloss over them or focus only on the physical effects.
+This will help your doctor to suggest methods of treatment that are right for you better.

 Although there’s no specified cure for fibromyalgia, the symptoms, including depression, can be treated successfully.
-The method of controlling or reducing depression symptoms you choose may include antidepressants, therapy, exercise, positive changes in diet and other alternative techniques such as biofeedback, acupuncture, and meditation.
+The method of controlling or reducing depression symptoms you choose may include antidepressants, cognitive behavior therapy, exercise, positive diet changes, and other alternative techniques such as biofeedback, acupuncture, and meditation.